jasny/assetic-extensions/README.md

 The `AssetVersionWorker` add a version number to each generated assets.
 This works well on a production environment, preventing the need of removing, checking or overwriting the asset files.

+If the output file is set to `all.css` and version is set to `1.3.7`, the output file will be named `all-1.3.7.css`.

 ```
 <?php